Round plant pot made of robust material

 If you use the amei planters outside and they stand there unprotected in the rain, please make water drainage holes in the bottom of the pot with a drill and a standard masonry drill, otherwise there is a risk of root rot due to stagnant moisture collecting in the pot.

-We would like to point out that small traces on the surface, unevenness and a slight fading of the material are part of the natural, but also intentional characteristics of the stone fibre material.
-All amei planters are individually handmade, so that these traces are a condition of the product.
-However, they are easily removed with some household oil or shoe polish.
+We would like to point out that small traces on the surface, unevenness and a slight fading of the material are part of the natural and intended properties of the Stonefiber material.
+All amei planters are individually handmade, so that it comes to such traces due to production.
+However, these can be easily removed with a little household oil or shoe polish.